connervieira/HomeIndex/DOCUMENTATION.md

 ### Modifying Items

+Note: It is not possible to change the name of an item by editing it.
+Instead, use the 'Move Item' tool for this process.

 1. Locate the item you want to modify.
-2. Note the item's exact location, space, container, and name.
-3. Enter the item's location, space, container, and name in the 'add item' form at the top of the main page.
+2. Click the 'Edit' button to autofill the item's values in the item form at the top of the page.
-4. Enter an updated description, quantity, and value.
+3. Enter an updated description, quantity, and value.
-5. Press 'Add Item' to overwrite the old item's information.
+4. Press 'Submit Item' to overwrite the old item's information.

 ### Deleting Items